michigan-musicer/mlir-loop-tiling/README.md

 - "make convert_mlir_to_llvm" runs the entire pipeline for the affine loop optimization from mlir to llvm, outputting pipeline/convert_mlir_to_llvm.mlir which should only contain llvm instructions
 - The make commands are intended to be run in your home directory on server and create a pipeline directory to store output
 - You can run "make clean" to get rid of the pipeline directory and run it fresh
+- "make get_executable" runs the MLIR conversion pipeline and also converts the output to llvm bc, makes an object file, and creates an executable from that
+- "make run_cachegrind" runs the cachegrind command; it assumes the executable is called `basic_test.exe`
+- "make tss" gives the executable `a.out`.
+Then run `./a.out <cache size> <cache line size> <number of rows> <number of columns>`
+- For "make loop_tile_size" we should probably have a better way of specifying the tile size; currently it is hardcoded

 ## Parameters on the server
 - Cache size: 64 KB (4096 elements) (use command `lscpu`)